 This program is structured for students who have the educational goal of obtaining the Bachelor of Science in Nursing degree.
 The completion of this program allows the student to be eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
 Please see www.ncsbn.org for more information.

 The admission committee and faculty from the Department of Nursing in the College of Health Sciences at Appalachian State University are committed to student excellence.
 We are dedicated to creating the ultimate environment in which students can excel, complete the program, and obtain successful performance on the NCLEX-RN exam.
-Acceptance to Appalachian State University, completion of preliminary course work, earned GPA, and satisfactory completion of the TEAS test do not guarantee admission to the upper division BSN program.
+Acceptance to Appalachian State University, completion of preliminary course work, and earned GPA do not guarantee admission to the upper division BSN program.
 Therefore, the admission of students is a competitive process.
 Not all applicants who meet the minimum requirements can be accommodated.
-Applicants whose credentials present the best qualifications of meeting these requirements will be selected for admission to the Pre-licensure B.S.N. program.
+Applicants whose qualifications best demonstrate the program's requirements will be selected for admission to the Pre-licensure BSN program.